moemachef/Front-end-Developer-Interview-Questions-And-Answers/answers/js-questions.md

 #### What is Recursion ?
 Recursion in JavaScript is, simply put, the ability to call a function from within itself.

+#### What's the difference between undeclared and undefined ?
+Undeclared never been declared in any scope, undefined defined but never have a value.